Vasudev888/TankSlayer/README.md

 # TankSlayer
-This repo is created in context of completing the battle-tank-game assignment from scratch
+This repo is created in the context of completing the battle-tank-game assignment from scratch